jtsternberg/Google-Analytics-Top-Content-Widget/readme.md

 ## Changelog

+### 1.6.3
+* Bug fid: "Google Analytics by Yoast" version 5.4.3 changed the name/location of their Google Analytics client class, so need to compensate

 ### 1.6.2
 * Update TGM-Plugin-Activation library.
 * Cause shortcode caches to be flushed when the post is updated.